 For instance, Planet Fitness leveraged an approval routing system put in place to put orders through an assistant manager, then to the branch manager, all before it even gets to the Purchasing Manager, Anne Bard.
 “I still have that final say if something looks really off but now the clubs have so much more control and visibility into budgets and spend,” she explains.

-This manifests itself in flexible budgets and departmental control and access to determine how to spend money with the allocated funds.
+This manifests itself in flexible budgets and departmental control and access to determine how to spend the allocated funds.
 Think deeply about the various components of Agile, these include:

 Embracing Operational Challenges

-Finally, with technologies in the cloud and SaaS enabling all departments from a variety of possible locations, it’s become incredibly convenient to function cohesively and collaborate in real time.
+Finally, with technologies in the cloud and SaaS enabling all departments from a variety of possible locations, it’s incredibly convenient to function and collaborate in real-time.